svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 ## Laziness
 - most programming languages use eager evaluation
+- but some start to implement lazy *generators*
 - haskell is **lazy**: it will only compute a value when its actually used
 - problematic in microcontroller space
 - very convenient in generic programming - allows infinite computation definitions:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.haskell}
 printN n =  putStrLn . (intercalate " ") . (map show) . (take n)

 print10 = printN 10

 print10 [1..]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~